201.41

 1. Purpose

-The University of Michigan’s institutional data1 resource, by definition, practice, and intent, is a University asset.
-This SPG establishes policy for the management of University institutional data (as defined below) and the responsibilities for the protection of those data.
-The policy refers to all institutional data, in any format2, and regardless of whether individually controlled, shared, stand alone, or networked.
+The University of Michigan’s institutional data,1 by definition, practice, and intent, is a University asset.
+This SPG establishes policy for the management of University institutional data and the responsibilities for stewarding this data as a strategic University resource.

 500.01